-The Quality and Lean Manager also needs to establish contact with environmental and health safety organisations to update new environmental requirements so that the environmental management activity of the Eryk Group is always effective and suitable.
+The Quality and Lean Manager also needs to establish contact with environmental and health safety organisations to update new environmental requirements so that the environmental management activity of Eryk is always effective and suitable.

 Emergency

 The H&S Specialist and the Key Account Department are responsible for ensuring that the emergency plan exists and is well known.